arnbme/nyckelharpa/README.md

 ## 4. Installation

 There are five modules and an optional Keypad Device Handler (DH) associated with this app
-Module Name		Function

 1. Nyckelharpa.
-Parent module, required.

-2. Nyclelharpa Modefix.
-Adjusts HSM mode when HSM State changes.
+Parent module.
+Controls HSM forced arming from a keypad, and User pin verification.
 Required

+2. Nyckelharpa Modefix.
+Adjusts HSM mode when HSM State changes, and forced arming from a non keypd source.
+Required

-3. Nyclelharpa Talker.
+3. Nyckelharpa Talker.
 Creates security related output to TTS, speakers, Pushover, and SMS

-4. Nyclelharpa Contact.
+4. Nyckelharpa Contact.
 Controls some actions when a monitored contact sensor (door) opens

-5. Nyclelharpa User.
+5. Nyckelharpa User.
 Maintains pins when using the user version of the Centralite Keypad DH.

 6. Centralite Keypad.
-Optional keypad device handler for models: Centralite V2 and V3, and Iris V2
+Keypad device handler for models: Centralite V2 and V3, and Iris V2

 Let's begin installing Nyckelharpa into Hubitat (HE) from this Github repository.